 The Tier II Unsecured Debentures and Upper Tier II Debentures will be redeemed at par, as will be provided in Term Sheet from the respective DEEMED DATE OF ALLOTMENT.
-The Tier I Debentures are perpetual in nature and will not be redeemable.

 Payment on redemption will be made by cheque(s)/ warrants(s) in the name of the Debentureholder whose name appears on the List of Beneficial owners given by Depository to the Bank as on the Record Date.
 On the Bank dispatching the redemption warrants to such Beneficiary(ies) by registered post/speed post/courier/hand delivery, the liability of the Bank shall stand extinguished.